Bunny Butt Cupcakes

 • Press a marshmallow half on top of the frosting dome – this is your bunny butt.
 You can move some of the sprinkles aside to get it to stick better to the frosting if necessary.
 Repeat with the remaining cupcakes.
 Now you can decorate the cupcakes with chocolate dirt, green grass, or both!

-• To make the chocolate dirt variation: add the melted and cooled chocolate to the remaining frosting, and mix well.
+• Add the melted and cooled chocolate to the remaining frosting, and mix well.

 • Grind the Oreos in a food processor until they are fine crumbs.
 Alternately, place them in a zip-top bag and crush them with a rolling pin until they are crumbs.